 Boetticher’s drawing, released in 1864, was hardly representative of prison camp descriptions at the time.
 “Despite the bleak realities of imprisonment,there is a sense of ease and contentment in the image, conveyed in part by pleasures of the game, the glowing sky and sunlight, and the well-ordered composition,” one assessment of the drawing goes.

 Boettchler’s lighthearted look at prisoner life wasn’t his fault.
 The harsh reality of the POW camps would come later with the woeful Libby and Andersonville among others where the prisoner population grew by thousands and unsanitary and overcrowded conditions led to widespread starvation and sickness.
 Early on, however, the captured soldiers waited for their name to be called.
 Why not play a spirited game of baseball?

 Boetticher’s print may have been from a July 4th game, when prisoners were allowed to celebrate the nation’s holiday, as one prisoner described, with “music, sack and foot races and baseball.”
 But if weather permitted and “for those who like it and are able,” baseball was played everyday.

-Some might think his depiction of prison life is more of a deception.
+Some might think Boetticher’s depiction of prison life is more deception than reality.
 But prisoner recollections support the claim that despite the animosity between them, a game of baseball was good fun for both sides.

 “I have never seen more smiles today on their oblong faces,” William Crosley a Union sergeant in Company C wrote describing Confederate captors watching a match at Salisbury.
 “For they have been the most doleful looking set of men I ever saw.”